Skyscanner/backpack-android/docs/Rating/README.md

 If the value is a string resource, the same value will be used for all scores.

 - `ratingSubtitle` – a reference to [`StringArray`](https://developer.android.com/guide/topics/resources/string-resource#StringArray) or [`String`](https://developer.android.com/guide/topics/resources/string-resource#String).
-The item index will be chosen based on corresponding score value (0 - low, 1 - medium, 2 - high).
+The item index will be chosen based on the corresponding score value (0 - low, 1 - medium, 2 - high).
 If the value is a string resource, the same value will be used for all values.
 *Please note that on some sizes subtitles disabled*.